collectiveaccess/CollectiveAccessManual/providence/user/import/c_creating_mapping.md

 The purpose of an import mapping is to define specifically *how* and *where* source data will be imported into CollectiveAccess.
 Data must be imported into CollectiveAccess using an import mapping.

 An import mapping is a spreadsheet (XLSX or GoogleSheets) that defines how data is imported into CollectiveAccess.
 This spreadsheet acts as a crosswalk, detailing where data is coming from outside of CollectiveAccess, and where that same data will go in CollectiveAccess.
-For a tutorial using the Sample Import Mapping Spreadsheet and Sample Import Data, please see [Tutorial: Import Mapping Spreadsheet](tutorial).

 Each import mapping spreadsheet contains a set of intrinsic columns.
 A comprehensive description and function of these columns will be described below.
 Each import mapping also contains specific, customized Settings.
 Tables will be used to list possible options and the functions of each aspect of the spreadsheet in more detail.